A Brief History of U.S. Foreign Aid

 - Military aid includes arms, training, money, or other forms of assistance for the explicit purpose of defense.

 - Political and economic aid supports political stability, economic policy reforms, and democratic institutions.
-It can provide general budget support in countries where the United States has strategic interests and can support activities such as peace talks, human rights organizing, political and criminal justice reforms, and treaty implementation.
+It can provide general budget support in countries where the United States has strategic interests; it can also support activities such as peace talks, human rights organizing, political and criminal justice reforms, and treaty implementation.

 The United States is the largest single provider of foreign aid worldwide in total dollars.
-But most developed countries spend a higher percentage of their gross domestic products on foreign aid than the United States does.
+But most developed countries spend a higher percentage of their GDP on foreign aid than the United States does.

-Most of U.S. foreign aid is coordinated through an independent government agency, the U.S. Agency for International Development (USAID).
-Depending on the project, more than twenty other departments or agencies, such as the Department of Defense, Peace Corps, the economic development-focused Millennium Challenge Corporation, can be involved as well.
+Almost half of U.S. foreign aid is coordinated through an independent government agency, the U.S. Agency for International Development (USAID).
+Depending on the project, about twenty other departments or agencies, such as the Department of Defense, Peace Corps, and economic development-focused Millennium Challenge Corporation, can be involved as well.

 The United States uses foreign aid as a foreign policy tool to further its interests abroad.

-The belief is that investing in other countries creates a more stable, prosperous, and democratic world.
+One belief that drives foreign aid is that investing in other countries creates a more stable, prosperous, and democratic world.
 In practice, multiple types of aid can be used to achieve this goal:

 - In 2016, USAID focused on providing economic development aid to Bangladesh by partnering with local banks to give loans to low-income farmers to build their businesses.